JoaoGuimaraes22/2020-Todo/README.md

 ## NOTES

 #### What I use when developing currently:
-- Windows 10 Laptop (looking to change ti Linux OS -> probably Kubuntu);
+- Windows 10 Laptop (looking to change to a Some Linux OS Distro -> probably Kubuntu);
 - Visual Studio for .NET applications;
 - PyCharm for pyhton developing;
 - Visual Studio Code for basically any other language that I currently use;